mattvenn/zero-to-asic-www/content/terminology/corner.md

 * FS (fast slow)
 * TT (typical typical)

+In practice, libraries also have custom corners apart from these combinations.
+These take things like aging, parasitics, leakage, etc. into account.

 We have [SPICE models](/terminology/spice) of the different corners provided in the [Skywater PDK](/terminology/pdk).

 ![corners included in spice file](/corners.png)